 Comprehensive and exceptional care

 Pupil wellbeing is at the heart of our first-class education.
 A positive mindset is essential for achieving the best possible academic outcomes and happy, confident pupils are more likely to reach their potential.
 Led by the Deputy Head (Pastoral), Mr Hallows, our excellent pastoral provision ensures boarding pupils receive the highest quality support from a team of experienced staff.
 In addition to the pastoral support every Trent pupil can access through school, boarding pupils have an additional support network inside their boarding houses.

 Our boarding community is a home away from home where pupils become part of a close-knit family.
 Houseparents, matrons and duty tutors provide a constant and familiar adult presence in every house, while the shared experience of boarding brings together pupils from different year groups and diverse backgrounds.
 The relationships formed can last a lifetime and span the globe.

 Many day pupils begin their boarding journey in Sixth Form in order to benefit from the additional academic focus that the boarding experience can bring to this crucial stage in their education.
 Boarding can provide a helpful stepping stone between school and the future beyond Trent.
 For pupils with degree ambitions, it gives an early experience of the independence that comes with living at university, allowing them to prepare for life away from home.
 For pupils with other paths in mind, boarding can equip them with the life skills to build foundations for a successful future.

 Boarding offers something unique to every family.
 To discuss how boarding at Trent works and how it could benefit your family and help your child go further, contact Georgina Sanders, Boarding Admissions Manager, on 0115 849 49 49 or email@example.com .
-You can also arrange a private tour of our facilities.
 Learn more about boarding on our dedicated Boarding page.